wheelofheaven/wheelofheaven.io/content/en/intro/timeline/age-of-capricorn.md

 ## Blue planet

+Earth is the third planet from the sun and is the largest of the terrestrial planets.
+One of the most prominent features of Earth that can be seen from outer space is the fact that it features water, lots of it.

 >> And the Spirit of Elohim moved upon the face of the waters.
 >> Genesis 1: 2.
 >